 Independent Sub-Granted Projects

-In addition to the research being conducted by the team at the University of Birmingham, the Future Flight Social Insight programme also includes a number of other projects being undertaken at partner Universities across the UK.
+In addition to the research being conducted by the team at the University of Birmingham, the Future Flight Social Insight programme also includes a number of other projects being undertaken at partner organisations across the UK.

 These projects investigate other areas of the implementation of Future Flight technologies.
 These complementary projects are outlined below and serve to deliver outputs which will guide Future Flight technology implementation in the years ahead.